ZapDos7/design-patterns-examples/README.md

 The `load()` method in `ImageFile` is an expensive process consuming memory & time, and it's our refactoring goal.

+Solution: We create the `ImageProxy` class implementing `DisplayObject` with two fields, the image path and the actual imageFile, and an ameliorated `display()` method which checks if the file already exists.
+We also alter our main process accordingly.

 ### Challenge 7

 ## Further Reading